-The hardware environment we use for our study is a dual-socket 2.8 GHz Intel Nehalem server [7], since it implements the most recent advances in server architecture.
+The hardware environment we use for our study is an early prototype of the dual-socket 2.8GHz Intel NehalemTMserver [7], since it implements the most recent advances in server architecture.
 Figure 1 illustrates the high-level architecture of our server.
 Multiple processing cores1 are arranged in "sockets"; our server has two sockets with four cores per socket.
-All cores in a socket share the same 8 MB L3 cache, while every core also has on its own a 256 KB L2 and a 64 KB L1 cache.
+All cores in a socket share the same 8MB L3 cache. while every core also has on its own a 256KB L2 and a 64KB L1 cache.
 A memory controller is integrated within each socket and connects to a portion of the overall memory space via a memory bus.
-The use of multiple sockets with integrated memory controllers means that memory accesses are non-uniform (NUMA).
-Dedicated high-speed pointto-point links serve to connect the two sockets directly, as well as to connect each socket to the I/O hub.
+The use of multiple sockets with integrated memory controllers means that memory accesses are nonuniform (NUMA).
+Dedicated high-speed point-to-point links serve to connect the two sockets directly, as well as to connect each socket to the I/O hub.
 Finally, the I/O hub connects to the NICs via a set of PCIe buses.
-Our server has 2 PCIe1.1 ×8 slots which we populate with 2 NICs, each holding two 10 Gbps ports [6].
+Our server has 2 PCIe1.1 x8 slots which we populate with 2 NICs, each holding two 10Gbps ports [6].
 These network cards can provide us upto 32 transmit (Tx) and 64 receive (Rx) queues, while they support both the Receive Side Scaling (RSS) [8] as well as the Virtual Machine Device queue (VMDq) [9] mechanisms for distributing the arriving packets into the desired Rx queues.